Financial-Times/o-message/README.md

 `o-message` uses Sass and Javascript to show and hide a message component.
 It can be initialised declaratively if markup is provided on the page, or it can be initialised imperatively when using the [manual build process](http://origami.ft.com/docs/developer-guide/modules/building-modules/).

 By default, `o-message` initialises an alert message, which provides information in response to a user action.
-It currently has three themes, 'success', 'neutral' and 'error', and relies on the markup (or configuration) to determine certain aspects of each theme's styles.
+It currently has three states, 'success', 'neutral' and 'error', and relies on the markup (or configuration) to determine  other variants of behaviour and style.

 ### Markup